yoyo-16-coder/Learning_Python/README.md

-# Python_100_days_challenge
+# Python_100_days_challenge 🚀

  Welcome to my **Python 100 Days of Code** journey!

  I'm documenting my learning, one day at a time, with Replit's python excercises, projects and concepts.

-## Structure
+## Structure 📊
-Replit's 100 days of code ia a tough challenge.
+Replit's 100 days of code is a tough challenge.
 So to keep this repository from getting cluttered, I have divided days into folders with an increment of 20 days.
 So, we have a folder named "day14_to_day20" then "day21_to_day40" and I'll keep building up more as I progress more.

 Now each of these folders have the template- DayX_What I built/What I learnt that day.
 These folders will have 2 files:
 - README.md - Gives description of what I learnt, what I built and what new things I used to build the program I did build lol.
 - Code.py - my code for that program

-## Challenge Progress
+## Challenge Progress 📅

 | Day | Topic                       | Link                                                          |
 |-----|-----------------------------|---------------------------------------------------------------|